sufiantipu/IAStickerView/README.md

 ### Installation

-Include ZDStickerView folder in your project.
+Include IAStickerView folder in your project.

 ### Credits